Connecticut Military and Veterans Benefits

 The amount of the grant is dependent on the unique circumstances of each case but may not exceed $5,000.

-Who is eligible for the Connecticut Military Family Relief Fund?
-To be eligible for assistance under the Military Family Relief Fund, applicants must meet the following requirements:
+Who is eligible for the Connecticut Military Relief Fund?
+To be eligible for assistance under the Military Relief Fund, applicants must meet the following requirements:

-• Current Service member serving in any branch or component of the U.S. Armed Forces
+• Service member serving in any branch or component of the U.S. Armed Forces

 • Spouse, parents, Children or sibling of an eligible Service member